GrantGryczan/servecube/README.md

 ## Important Notes
 * You should never manually edit or remove planted files or directories while ServeCube is running, as they will not be automatically replanted or limbed.
 The same applies to planting newly created files.
 ServeCube will only automatically replant and limb when it receives GitHub webhooks.
 For now, if you aren't using GitHub integration to do things or are using the file system directly, you need to restart ServeCube to limb and replant files, or you can limb and replant them programmatically.
 If you're just editing the contents of non-NJS files, this does not apply, as only NJS files have their contents cached, and non-NJS files have their contents served directly from the file system.
+* Compiled and/or minified files are not renamed after being processed.
+For example, if you have `test.css` pushed to your repository, it can contain uncompressed SCSS code which will be compiled and minified into `test.css`, the same filename, on the server.
 * Due to the limitations of the GitHub API, files you push can only be automatically uploaded to your server if they are 10 MB or less.
 If you want to upload a file that is greater than 10 MB, you will have to do it manually by alternative means.
 If you push a file larger than 10 MB, a warning will appear in the Node console.